The Fulton Fish Market and the Soul of Naima Rauam

-Naima is part of a new exhibit, Waterfront Heroes, cosponsored by City Lore, Long Island Traditions, and Staten Island Arts.
+Naima is part of an exhibit, Waterfront Heroes, cosponsored by City Lore, Long Island Traditions, and Staten Island Arts.
 If you feel about a place the way Naima feels about the Fulton Fish Market, please write to email@example.com.
 Photo by Tom Pich.

 “By showing us that poetry lives everywhere,” writes Bob Holman in the preface to Zeitlin’s new book, The Poetry of Everyday Life: Storytelling and the Art of Awareness, “Steve seems to make the whole world into a poem, with all of us collaborating daily in the writing of it.”
 If you like the blog, you’ll love the book.
 Click here to purchase.